How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 Lifestyle Changes to Reduce Mental Noise

 You cannot have a calm mind in a chaotic body.
 Your physiology dictates your psychology.
+The following lifestyle factors have direct, documented effects on the neurological substrates of overthinking.

 The Morning Routine

 If you start your day reacting to emails and news, you set a tone of anxiety.
 Start proactively.
 Use one of our 5 morning routine checklists to begin the day with intention and control.
+A proactive morning routine—exercise, journaling, a brief mindfulness practice, or simply a quiet coffee before checking your phone—primes the prefrontal cortex and establishes an internal locus of control before the day’s demands begin.

 Self Care is Non-Negotiable